anujloomba/Project4/README.md

 1. Scrape and prepare your own data.

-2. **Create and compare at least two models for each section.**.
+2. **Create and compare at least two models for each section**.
 One of the two models should be a decision tree or ensemble model.
 The other can be a classifier or regression of your choosing (e.g. Ridge, logistic regression, KNN, SVM, etc).
    - Section 1: Job Salary Trends
    - Section 2: Job Category Factors